-- Heat the oil in the pan and then add the shallots and garlic.
+- Heat 1 tablespoon Olive oil in the pan and then add 3 Shallots and 3 Garlic clove.
 Cook on a gentle heat for 3-4 minutes until softened.

 - Cook for 3-5 minutes until the chorizo starts to crisp up and go a darker red.

-- Add the red wine and cook on a low heat for around 3-5 minutes, until nearly all of the wine has reduced.
+- Add 100 ml Red wine and cook on a low heat for around 3-5 minutes, until nearly all of the wine has reduced.
 You still want it to be a little saucy though.

 - If you want to add a little sweetness to this, you could add a drizzle of honey at the same time as the red wine.